 YCA Education Ambassador Program

-While concurrently working on improving and growing the YCA’s native app capabilities, our current initiative is to expand our YCA Education Ambassador Program.
-Through YCA’s Education Ambassador program, school and school districts will increase awareness of COVID-19 and its known facets, and encourage positive youth behavior through the classroom.
-If you would like to be a YCA Ambassador for the incoming 2020-21 school year, or if represent a school/school district, please reach out to ProjectYCA@outlook.com.
+While concurrently working on improving and growing the YCA’s native app capabilities, our current initiative is to expand our YCA Ambassador Program.
+Through YCA’s Ambassador program, school and school districts increase awareness of COVID-19 and its known facets, and encourage positive youth behavior through the classroom.
+If you would like to be a YCA Ambassador for the 2020-21 school year, or if you represent a school/school district, please reach out to ProjectYCA@outlook.com.

 Aloha and hello!
 My name is Arjun Sharma, and I am a senior in high school.
 Last year, I created CleanMyBeach — an application that streamlines the process of organizing and finding beach cleanups.
 The app won first place in the Congressional App Challenge 2019.

 Since then, I’ve continued to grow and improve CleanMyBeach while simultaneously working on my academics.
-Now that my junior year is over, I’ve added a new project to my plate: I’ve been developing an app regarding the virus called Youth Covid-19 Awareness (YCA).
+Now I’ve added a new project to my plate: I’ve been developing an app regarding the virus called Youth Covid-19 Awareness (YCA).

 I was especially prompted to build YCA due to Covid-19’s potential effects on a specific group of people I hold dear to my heart: the ocean-loving community.
 There has been speculation of the virus’s spread through ocean spray and bodies of water .
 While there is no conclusive evidence confirming this yet, exercising caution is imperative to the safety of our ocean-side communities.
 Now, as beaches in Oahu (and nationwide) re-open, I seek to further investigate the connection between COVID-19 and salt-water spread, and to raise awareness to protect my fellow ocean-lovers, bodyboarders, beachgoers, and surfers.